ryanmelnyk/PyParanoid/README.md

 PyParanoid is primarily written in python.
 To manage python installations and environments, I highly recommend using [Miniconda](https://conda.io/miniconda.html).

 PyParanoid also depends on a modified version of the InParanoid script ([Sonnhammer et al., 2015](http://inparanoid.sbc.su.se/cgi-bin/faq.cgi)) and thus also requires perl to be installed.
+Pretty much any version should work.

 PyParanoid can be installed using pip simply by running

 ```bash
 pip install pyparanoid
 ```

+I do most of my work in MAC OS X so I will notate shortcuts when relevant.

 #### Using Homebrew :beer::beers::beers::beer: